top of page

 Taffy(pouting): And a longer chain!

-B: I'll buy you a frock which perchance will be worth a few bob in the future - for now! - to the scullery and bring Matthews his soup and pudding - the stouter fellows shall have lobster from the Upper Lake - not reptiles food - and bring more wine from my fabled cellar
+B: I'll buy you a frock which perchance will be worth a few bob in the future - for now! - to the scullery and bring Matthews his soup and pudding - the stouter fellows shall have lobster from the Upper Lake, not reptiles food! oh!, and whatever remains of my fabled cellar - I suspect there's some fine Canary wine buried in the outer quads

-SBD(to Susan): Fill up - thou canst not injure me!
+SBD(to Susan): Fill me up - thou canst not injure me! (proffers skull cup)

 Susan: Alas Sirs! your brains are gone where once your wit, perchance, hath shone as previously this eve